 However, there are many known risk factors that make a woman (or man) susceptible to develop breast cancer.

 Most breast cancers are diagnosed after the age of 50 and its risk increases as women age.
 As people age, abnormal changes in cells are more likely to occur and based on data from 2012-2016, 62 is the median age of diagnosis in females with breast cancer.

 Although men can develop breast cancer, there are nearly 100 times more common among women than men.
-Based on statistics, only 1% of all breast cancers are diagnosed in men and most cases are only diagnosed between the ages of 60-70.
+Based on statistics from non-profits, only 1% of all breast cancers are diagnosed in men and most cases are only diagnosed between the ages of 60-70.

 Having an immediate family – mother, father, child, sibling – diagnosed with cancer, gives the person a higher risk of being diagnosed with breast cancer, too.
 And if the relative was diagnosed before the age of 50, the risk increases.

 Having been exposed to moderate or high-dose radiotherapy to the chest area is known to increase the risk of breast cancer.
 Findings show that radiation exposure from atomic survivors and women who received radiation therapy treatments increased the risk of breast cancer development.

 Taking hormone replacement therapy (i.e. for menopause management), can increase the risk of breast cancer, but only when used for 10 years or more.
 Menopausal women who undergo hormone replacement therapy to ease menopausal symptoms such as hot flashes, bone loss, and fatigue increase their risk by 75% of having breast cancer.